Lightweight Full-Convolutional Siamese Tracker: Introduction

-In this paper, we present LightFC, a lightweight full-convolutional tracker.
+Therefore, a lightweight full-convolutional tracking pipeline LightFC is proposed.
 LightFC comprises two novel components, an Efficient Cross-Correlation Module (ECM) and an Efficient Rep-Center-Head (ERH).
-The ECM fuses the space and channels of fused features and then enhance the nonlinearity of the fused feature.
-We also integrate the successful factors of the feature fusion modules from classic lightweight trackers to further improve enhance the ECM.
-The ERH explores the function of different convolutional layers in the center-head and introduces reparameterization technique and channel attention in a reasonable way.
-These two modules significantly improve the model's nonlinear expressive power with minimal expense (LightFC: 3.2 M parameters, while LightTrack-LargeB \cite{LightTrack}: 3.1 M params).
-As illustrated in Fig.\ref{fig:fig1}, compared to the conv-based lightweight trackers, LightFC achieves much higher performance, outperforming even the state-of-the-art attention-based lightweight trackers.
-Besides, LightFC achieves fewer parameters and Flops than that of the attention-based lightweight trackers.
-On TrackingNet \cite{TrackingNet} and TNL2K \cite{TNL2K}, LightFC outperforms MixFormerV2-S \cite{MixFormerV2} by \textbf{3.7 \%} and \textbf{6.5 \%} precision and 1.2 \% and 2.6 \% AUC scores, respectively, while using \textbf{5x} fewer params and \textbf{4.6x} fewer Flops.
-In addition, LightFC is \textbf{2x} faster than MixFormerV2-S \cite{MixFormerV2} on CPUs.
+The ECM fuses the space and channels of fused features and then enhances the nonlinearity of the fused feature.
+The successful factors of the feature fusion modules from classic lightweight trackers are also integrated to further improve the ECM.
+The ERH introduces reparameterization and channel attention to optimize the feature representation bottleneck between the first and second convolutional blocks of each branch of the center-head \cite{centerhead}.
+These two modules significantly improve the model’s feature representation with minimal expense (LightFC: 3.2 M parameters, while LightTrack-LargeB \cite{LightTrack}: 3.1 M parameters).
+Higher performance is attained by another version called LightFC-vit, which substitutes the more powerful TinyViT \cite{tinyvit} for the MobileNetv2 \cite{MobilNetV2} backbone network.
+As shown in Fig. 1, LightFC achieves better performance than conv-based lightweight trackers, even outperforming the most advanced attention-based lightweight trackers.
+Besides, LightFC achieves fewer parameters and Flops than attention-based lightweight trackers.
+LightFC outperforms MixFormerV2-S \cite{MixFormerV2} by 3.7 \% and 6.5 \% in precision and 1.2 \% and 2.6 \% in AUC scores on TrackingNet \cite{TrackingNet} and TNL2K \cite{TNL2K}, respectively, while using 5x fewer parameters and 4.6x fewer Flops.
+In addition, LightFC is 2x faster than MixFormerV2-S \cite{MixFormerV2} on CPUs.
+LightFC-vit outperforms LightFC in terms of precision and AUC score on LaSOT by 4.8 \% and 3 \%, respectively.